google-research/kubric/challenges/movi/README.md

 - **"background"**: `str`
   Name of the background HDRI.

-And for each instance MOVi-C contains the following additional information:
+And for each instance MOVi-C contains the following additional information under the `"instance"` key:
 - **"asset_id"**: `str`
   Asset id from Google Scanned Objects dataset.
 - **"scale"**: `[float32]`